Are our podcasts helping you to pray?

 - Plan a time and place to listen to the meditation: home, commute, outdoors, etc.

-- Listen on your own, with a small group, or with your spouse and/or children
+- Listen on your own, with a small group, or with your spouse and/or children.

-- Strive to keep an atmosphere of silence and recollection (avoid distractions)
+- Strive to keep an atmosphere of silence and recollection (avoid distractions).

 - Keep a journal: Write down moments from the reflections that strike you, as well as the thoughts, inspirations and resolutions that arise from your prayer and reflection.
-(If you would like a guide to journaling, click to download our Meditation Journal Sheet.)
+(If you would like a guide to journaling, click to download our Meditation Journal Page.)

 - Begin by catching up on how they are doing and then, if they want, offer to pray with them: the Rosary or other vocal prayers.